ckuelker/pankyll-documentation/README.markdown

 repository to give content to [Pankyll] theme examples.
 This repository uses two kind of [Markdown] files.
 The first kind of [Markdown] files describing this repository on a meta level and have the ending `*.markdown`.
-The  second kind are the content of this repository that are also used by [Pankyll] itself.
+The  second kind represents the content of this repository and is also used by [Pankyll] itself.
 This files have the ending `*.md`.

 # Author